Why Rental Income Protection Matters

 Consider a landlord whose tenant suddenly loses their job and can no longer pay rent.
 Without insurance, that landlord could face months of unpaid rent, legal expenses, and prolonged vacancy.
 A rent guaranteed policy would ensure the income continues while the issue is resolved.

 Another example involves a tenant abandoning a property mid-term.
 With insurance in place, the landlord would be supported financially while seeking a new tenant and, if necessary, pursuing the defaulting party through legal channels.
-These scenarios highlight how rent guarantee insurance shifts unpredictable burdens into manageable outcomes.
+These scenarios highlight how tenant default insurance shifts unpredictable burdens into manageable outcomes.

 What to Look for in a Rent Guarantee Policy